leto/SilentDragonLite/README.md

-SilenDragonLite is z-Addr first, Sapling compatible wallet lightwallet for Hush.
+SilentDragonLite is a GUI wallet for the Hush cryptocoin, which does not require you to download the full blockchain!

 ## Compiling from source
 * silentdragon is written in C++ 14, and can be compiled with g++/clang++/visual c++.